Mesaieed: Administration

-It was administered wholly by QatarEnergy at the time of its inception.
+At the time of its inception Mesaieed was administered wholly by QatarEnergy.
 After QatarEnergy transferred its headquarters from Dukhan to Mesaieed in 1956, they undertook substantial development on workers' camps and facilities.
 The government had agreed to the company's request to allow it full jurisdiction over the area, and additionally, until the 1960s, the government had prioritized the development of Doha rather than its oil and natural gas industry.
 The rapid growth of oil and natural gas revenues in the 1960s and the accession of Khalifa bin Hamad Al Thani in 1972 resulted in the government assuming a portion of control over the area.

 In 1997, Mesaieed Municipality was formed from the areas of Mesaieed Industrial Area, Mesaieed and Shagra.
-It was dissolved in 2006 and reincorporated in the municipality of Al Wakrah.
+It was dissolved in 2006 and reincorporated into the municipality of Al Wakrah.

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Mesaieed was designated the constituency seat of constituency no. 11.
 It would remain constituency seat in the next three consecutive elections until the fifth municipal elections in 2015 when it was merged into constituency no. 20.
 In the inaugural municipal elections in 1999, Mohammed Hamad Al Shawi Al Marri won the elections, receiving 48.8%, or 60, of the votes.
-Runner-up that year was Saud Al Awad Al Dosari, who was trailing with 41.5%, or 51, of the votes.
+The runner-up that year was Saud Al Awad Al Dosari, who had 41.5%, or 51, of the votes.
 Mansour Salem Al-Hajri was elected in the 2002 elections.
 For the third municipal elections in 2007, Saeed Ali Al-Marri was elected constituency representative.
 Al-Marri successfully retained his seat in the 2011 elections.